bt20222eh/BIO727P-OpenSuse-project/README.md

 6. Activate the virtual enviroment: source myenv/bin/activate
-7. Lastly, ensure all packages required for the web app configuration are installed into your python enviroment using: pip install Flask SQLAlchemy matplotlib pandas numpy
+7. Lastly, ensure all packages required for the web app configuration are installed into your python enviroment using: pip install Flask SQLAlchemy matplotlib pandas numpy seaborn